Carson Wentz Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Wentz's 111.5 passing yards per game in two matchups against the Texans are 121.0 fewer yards than his over/under in Sunday's game.
+- Wentz averaged 111.5 passing yards per game in two matchups against the Texans, 121.0 yards less than his over/under for Sunday.

 - Wentz had one multiple-TD outing over those games against the Texans.

-- The 258.4 yards per game the Texans are giving up through the air makes them the NFL's 19th-ranked pass defense.
+- The Texans are giving up 258.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Texans defense is ranked 12th in the league.
+- The Texans have surrendered 17 touchdowns through the air (1.5 per game).
+They are 12th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Buccaneers, Wentz had 306 yards while completing 61.4% of his passes, while throwing three touchdowns with two interceptions.
+- In last week's outing against the Buccaneers, Wentz had 306 yards while completing 61.4% of his passes, while tossing three touchdowns with two interceptions.

-- He tacked on three carries for 21 yards, averaging seven yards per carry.
+- He also tacked on 21 yards on three carries, averaging seven yards per carry without a touchdown.

 Wentz's Indianapolis Teammates